Scoop There It Is brings ice cream to Orting

 “The parents really enjoy the name,” laughs Fairbanks.
 “The kids have no idea.”

-Here, in a space smaller than her bedroom, Lancaster is learning more than just how to make a ice cream sandwiches and waffle cones.
+Here, in a space smaller than her bedroom, Fairbanks is learning more than just how to make a ice cream sandwiches and waffle cones.

 She's making sales, managing distribution, marketing on social media and building a really strong right arm by scooping all that Pumpkin Spice ice cream.